unstoppabledomains/dev-docs/manage-domains/mint-subdomains-using-contracts.md

 ## Step 2: Open the "Write as Proxy" Tab for the Minting Manager

-Navigate to the `Contract` tab in either the Etherscan or Polygonscan page of the Minting Manager contract and click on the `Write as Proxy` tab:
+Navigate to the `Contract` tab in either the Polygonscan page of the Minting Manager contract and click on the `Write as Proxy` tab:

 <figure>